 4. Lookback window

-AdWords has a 30 day lookback window.
+AdWords uses a 30 day lookback window for goals or transactions imported from Google Analytics.
 Said another way, imported Goals or Transactions will only be imported to AdWords if they occur within 30 days of the click.
 In most cases, the Google Analytics lookback window adheres to the cookie expiration time.
-This is important to remember in reference to Google Analytics and AdWords because it means that if visitors arrive at your website via AdWords and return directly to the site, (like by typing the URL into the browser or visiting via a bookmark in their browser) then that returning visit is attributed back to the original campaign (in this example, AdWords) after the initial click for up to length of time equal to the Analytics cookie expiration.
+This is important to remember in reference to Google Analytics and AdWords because it means that if users arrive at your website via AdWords and return directly to the site, (like by typing the URL into the browser or arriving via a bookmark in their browser) then that returning session is attributed back to the original campaign (in this example, AdWords) after the initial click for up to length of time equal to the Analytics cookie expiration.